A Bayesian inference approach for determining player abilities in football: Applications

-To form our predictions of whether over or under 2.5 goals are scored in a given fixture, we take each of our posterior draws (fitted using the previous block) and construct the $\theta_t$ of~\eqref{hier_pois} via \eqref{theta_h} and \eqref{theta_a} (baseline model), or \eqref{theta_h_ext} and \eqref{theta_a_ext} (including latent player abilities) for the fixtures in the following block (our prediction block).
-Our prediction blocks are formed of fixtures between teams we have already seen in the previous (fitting) blocks, hence prediction block 1 consists of 57~fixtures, prediction blocks 2-4 are made up of 80 fixtures, with 60 fixtures in prediction block~5.
-We use a predicted starting line-up from expert soccer analysts to determine $I_k^j$, the players who enter \eqref{fdeltah-pred} and \eqref{fdeltaa-pred}; these are usually quite accurate (86\% accuracy over the season) and vary little from the players who start a particular game.
-We then combine the $\theta_t$ for the home and away teams to give an overall scoring rate for each fixture, $\theta = \theta_h + \theta_a$, from which we calculate the probability of there being over 2.5 goals in the match.
-We average these probabilities across the posterior sample.
-ROC curves based on these averaged probabilities, for each prediction block, are presented in figure~\ref{rocfig}.
-For clarity we also present the area under the curve (AUC) values in table~\ref{tableroc}.
+To form our predictions of whether over or under 2.5 goals are scored in a given game, we take each of our posterior draws (fitted using the previous block) and construct the $\theta_t$ of~\eqref{hier_pois} via \eqref{theta_h} and \eqref{theta_a} (baseline model), or \eqref{theta_h_ext} and \eqref{theta_a_ext} (including latent player abilities) for the games in the following block (our prediction block).
+Our prediction blocks are formed of games between teams we have already seen in the previous (fitting) blocks, hence prediction block 1 consists of 57~games (as we do not predict on promoted teams in this block), prediction blocks 2-4 are made up of 80 games, with 60 games in prediction block~5.
+We use a predicted starting line-up from expert football analysts to determine $I_k^j$, the players who enter \eqref{fdeltah-pred} and \eqref{fdeltaa-pred}; these are human made starting line-ups, and do not come from a model, but they are usually quite accurate (86\% accuracy over the season) and vary little from the players who start a particular game.
+We then combine the $\theta_t$ for the home and away teams to give an overall scoring rate for each game, $\theta = \theta_h + \theta_a$, from which we calculate the probability of there being over 2.5 goals in the match.
+We average these probabilities across the posterior samples.
+ROC curves based on these averaged probabilities for prediction blocks 1 and 3 are presented in Figure~\ref{rocfig}.
+For clarity we also present the area under the curve (AUC) values for all prediction blocks in Table~\ref{tableroc}.
+The ROC curves for all prediction blocks are given in Appendix~\ref{roc_curves}.